-Types Of Financial Professionals
+Types of Financial Professionals

 In general, two distinct groups of financial professionals service retail consumer investment accounts—investment advisers and broker- dealers.
 As the name suggests, investment advisers are companies that are paid to provide investment advice to clients.
 Individuals who work for investment advisory firms are called investment adviser representatives and their firms are called Registered Investment Advisers (RIAs).
 Broker-dealers or brokerage firms are companies that engage in the business of buying and selling securities.
 Unlike investment advisory fi rms, broker-dealers are permitted to have custody over client funds.

-Proving Breach-Of-Fiduciary-Duty Claims
+Proving Breach-of-Fiduciary-Duty Claims

 Breach-of-fiduciary-duty claims are brought pursuant to federal and state common law.
 The elements of a breach-of-fiduciary-duty claim are (1) duty, (2) breach of duty, and (3) damages.